Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Autonomous ultrasound scanning

 \subsection{Reward inference evaluation}

-Fig. \ref{fig:unseen_reward} shows predicted reward sequences for sample expert demonstration traces held out from model training.
+Figure \ref{fig:unseen_reward} shows predicted reward sequences for sample expert demonstration traces held out from model training.
 It is clear that the ranking reward model captures the general improvements in image quality that occur as the demonstrator searches for a good scanning view, and that some searching is required before a good viewpoint is found.
 Importantly, the slack in the pairwise ranking model, combined with the model assumption that similar images result in similar rewards, allows for these peaks and dips in reward to be modelled, as probabilistic temporal ranking does not assume monotonically increasing rewards.

-We qualitatively assessed the image regions and features identified using the reward model using saliency maps (Fig. \ref{fig:saliency}), which indicated that the proposed approach has learned to associate the target object with reward.
+We qualitatively assessed the image regions and features identified using the reward model using saliency maps (Figure \ref{fig:saliency}), which indicated that the proposed approach has learned to associate the target object with reward.

-In order to quantitatively evaluate the performance of probabilistic temporal ranking for autonomous ultrasound imaging, approximately 5000 ultrasound images from a set of 10 demonstration sequences were ordered in terms of human preference by collecting 5000 human image comparison annotations and applying the ranking model of \cite{burke2017rapid}.
+In order to quantitatively evaluate the performance of probabilistic temporal ranking for autonomous ultrasound imaging, approximately 5000 ultrasound images from a set of 10 demonstration sequences were ordered in terms of human preference by collecting 5000 human image comparison annotations and applying the ranking model of \citep{burke2017rapid}.
 We evaluate reward inference models in terms of how well they agree with this human labelling using Kendall's $\tau$, a measure of the ordinal association between observation sets, and Spearman's $\rho$, a measure of rank correlation.
-Fig. \ref{fig:quantitative_comparison} shows these results.
+Figure \ref{fig:quantitative_comparison} shows these results.

-We benchmark probabilistic temporal ranking (PTR) against a maximum entropy reward model with both a Gaussian process prior (GP-ME-VAE*) \cite{levine2011nonlinear} and a neural network prior (Deep-ME-VAE*) \cite{wulfmeier2015maximum}, a monotonically increasing linear temporal ranking model (LTR) \cite{angelov2019composing} and a servoing reward model (Servo-VAE*) based on the cosine similarity of a latent image embedding to a final image captured.
+We benchmark probabilistic temporal ranking (PTR) against a maximum entropy reward model with both a Gaussian process prior (GP-ME-VAE*) \citep{levine2011nonlinear} and a neural network prior (Deep-ME-VAE*) \citep{wulfmeier2015maximum}, a monotonically increasing linear temporal ranking model (LTR) \citep{angelov2019composing}, T-REX-VAE* \citep{brown2019extrapolating} and a servoing reward model (Servo-VAE*) based on the cosine similarity of a latent image embedding to a final image captured.
+As in the grid world experiments, we provide T-REX with labelling information using trajectory length as a heuristic for demonstration quality.
 We also include a number of ablation results for probabilistic temporal ranking models.
 Model parameters are provided in the appendices.

 Here, VAE* denotes the use of pre-trained image embedding learned independently using variational autoecoding, ML-PTR refers to a model trained without decoding the latent embedding (no autoencoder loss), ML-PTR-VAE refers to a maximum likelihood model trained jointly with both a variational autoencoding and pairwise ranking objective, and GP-PTR-VAE* denotes the use of the probabilistic temporal ranking with a pre-trained image embedding.
 It should be noted that all reward models were inferred without policy search, by directly optimising the reward objective.